The 5 Top States With the Cheapest Car Insurance

 Drivers that wanted the best prices in Idaho saved an average of $905 when they switched to Jerry.

-The 5 states with the highest car insurance
+The 5 most expensive states for car insurance

 On the other end of the spectrum, let’s look at the five most expensive states for car insurance.